faranalytics/socketnaut/README.md

 Creates a `ServiceProxy`.
 Each process may contain any number of `ServiceProxy`s.
 However, all `ServiceProxy`s run in the main thread; hence, the number of instances created in each process should be considered carefully.

+#### serviceProxy.shutdown()
+Performs a graceful shutdown.
+The `Server` is closed.
+Event listeners are removed.
+Worker threads are terminated asynchronously.
+The process exits.

+The return value contains a `Promise` that resolves to an `Array` of `PromiseSettledResult`, where each element reflects the exit status of each worker thread.

+This method will throw an `Error` if the `Server` is closed prior to being opened.

+- Returns: `<Promise<Array<PromiseSettledResult<unknown>>>>`

 ### The `ServiceAgent` class.

 #### socketnaut.createServiceAgent(options)